Richard J Oliver

-Richard James Oliver (born 16 July 1975), formerly known as Jamie Oliver, is a Welsh artist and former musician.
-He is known as the former keyboardist of No Devotion and former keyboardist, turntablist and supporting vocalist for the Welsh rock band Lostprophets.
-Oliver quit the music industry in 2017 in order to focus on his art career.
+Richard James Oliver (born 16 July 1975), formerly known as Jamie Oliver, is a Welsh former musician.
+He is best known as the longtime keyboardist, turntablist and supporting vocalist for Lostprophets.
+He was also a fouding member of No Devotion.
+He quit the music industry in 2017 in order to focus on his art and fitness career.

 Early life

 Oliver and the band remotely knew each other, as they were part of the same music scene.
-Oliver used to play bass guitar in small local bands in his late teens, and was offered a place of the lead vocalist in Lee Gaze's first band, Fleshbind; he declined the offer as he had to go to university.
+Oliver used to play bass guitar in small local bands in his late teens, and was offered a position as the lead vocalist in Lee Gaze's first band, Fleshbind.
+He declined the offer as he had to go to university.

+Before joining the band, he was a painter.
+"I grew up in the valleys painting the villages, painting the people, painting the mountains," Oliver told Wales Online in April 2012.
+"That was all I knew, just the colours of the valleys.
+Having travelled round the world and living somewhere else now, those colours are unique to Wales," he added.

 Career

-Musician career
+Music career

-The band have stated that Oliver was only added to the band so he could go on tour with them as a photographer, for they were impressed by his work.
+Lostprophets stated that Oliver was only added to the band so he could go on tour with them as a photographer, for they were impressed by his work.
 The band asked their management if they could bring Oliver on tour with them in 2000.
 They were told they could not afford to take someone who was not part of the band or their crew with them, so Oliver bought a set of turntables and quickly learnt what he needed to play.
 It is unclear how this occurrence coincides with ex-turntablist DJ Stepzak's departure from the band.
 As the band themselves worked on the remastered The Fake Sound of Progress, it can be assumed that the notably larger changes in the turntable and sample parts (recorded by Stepzak) compared to the other instruments is due to Oliver's influence on the record.

-Oliver was also the keyboard and synthesizer player and founding member of the Welsh/American alternative rock band, No Devotion, whose debut album was released in September 2015 and won the Kerrang!
+Oliver was also the keyboard and synthesiser player and founding member of the Welsh/American alternative rock band No Devotion, whose debut album was released in September 2015 and won the Kerrang!
 Award for Best Album.
 He departed the band in 2017 to focus on his art career.